zcc861007/CourseProject/README.md

 ## Implementation

 All codes and files are provided in the "/Demo" folder of this repo:

+### Codes
-- A Colab notebook for demo: test.ipynb (just sequentially run the code cells in this notebook)
+A Colab notebook "test.ipynb" is provided for demo.
+Please sequentially run the code cells in this notebook.

+### Files
 - Trained RNN model: current_model.h5
-- A testing dataset (/Demo/current_data) including:
+- A testing dataset (current_data) including:
   - Index-word dictionary: index_word.pkl
   - Text (token sequence): x_test.pkl
   - Entity label: y_text.pkl